TN8: Private channel under Carlos Briceño (1992-2009)

-In 2004, it was reported that TN8 had the highest ratings among the local TV channels, Noticiero Independiente also had surpassed Canal 2's TVNoticias.
+In 2004, it was reported that TN8 had the highest ratings among local television channels, and its newscast Noticiero Independiente had surpassed Canal 2's TVNoticias.
+In early 2005, Noticiero Independiente surpassed the ratings of Sábado Gigante and the telenovelas broadcast on Canal 2.
+In December 2006, the channel was added to the JumpTV website, alongside Radio 8 and two other independent channels—100% Noticias and ESTV.

-In early 2005, its newscast Noticiero Independiente, surpassed the ratings of Sábado Gigante and the telenovelas on Canal 2.
-The channel was added to the JumpTV website in December 2006, alongside Radio 8 and two other independent channels, 100% Noticias and ESTV.
+Under Briceño's leadership, its programming was meant for a family audience, concentrating on news, informational programs, sports and commentary, specials, series, and musical shows.
+In its later years under his administration, TN8 produced an average of 5.5 hours of live news programming per day, or around 121 hours a month.
+Overall national production averaged 13.5 hours daily, or 297 hours a month.
+In contrast to other channels focusing on telenovelas and movies, TN8 specialized in news and current affairs programming.